greenwyrt/plover2CAT/docs/howto/spellcheck.md

 # How to do spellcheck

 The `Spellcheck` page is located in the `Toolbar` dock.

-To start spellcheck, select the desired dictionary (`en-US` by default) and press search.
-If there is a mis-spelling, the text will be shown in the `detected` box.
-A list of candidate corrections will be shown.
+1. Select the desired dictionary (`en-US` by default) and press search.
+If there is a mis-spelling, the text is shown in the `detected` box.
+A list of candidate corrections is also displayed.

-To not correct and move on to the next mis-spelling, press `Skip`.
+2. To not correct and move on to the next mis-spelling, press `Skip`.

-To not correct and also ignore all other occurrences, use `Ignore All`.
-This will be remembered for the rest of the session.
+3. To not correct and also ignore all other occurrences, use `Ignore All`.
+This mis-spelling is remembered for the rest of the session.

-If a correction is desired, select a choice from the list, and then press `Change`.
+4. If a correction is desired, select a choice from the list, and then press `Change`.

 You can also [add other spellchecking dictionaries.](addspelldict.md)